Palghat Mani Iyer: Career

 Mani Iyer accompanied all the leading vocal artists of his era.
-He was also the guru for later mridangam players such as Late Palghat R. Raghu, Late Mavelikkara Velukkutty Nair, Umayalpuram K. Sivaraman, Thanjavur R.Ramadas, Kamalakar Rao, Late G. Harishankar (kanjira), Trivandrum V. Surendran, etc.

 Before Mani Iyer's arrival in the music scene, the three mridangists Nagercoil S.Ganesa Iyer, Alaganambi Pillai and Dakshinamurthy Pillai (who played the kanjira also), dominated the percussion scene.
 The way in which Mani Iyer played changed the style of mridangam playing from just keeping beat for the main artist's music to being an instrument in its own right.
 A comment from Y. G. Doraisamy: "It was Mani Iyer who started the now prevalent trend of the mridangam, not just keeping the time with tekkas and moras, but actively accompanying the musical phrasing, so as to be a rhythmic running commentary, reproducing on the drum all the subtleties and rhythmic complexities of the musical composition."

 Palghat R. Raghu, a disciple of Mani Iyer, describes his guru as a genius in that he showed music followers the manner of blending with the music of the main artist in handling the kritis of every conceivable mood and tempo.
 By his consistent excellence he could raise the concert to thrilling heights.

 He had his eccentricities, and he refused to accompany women artists for a long time.
-But after his daughter married D K Pattammal's son, he accompanied Pattamal (पट्टमाळ), considered one of the three singers who make up Trinity of Women Carnatic Music singers in the 20th century.
+But after his daughter married D K Pattammal's son, he accompanied Pattamal, considered one of the three singers who make up Trinity of Women Carnatic Music singers in the 20th century.
 Afterwards he also accompanied M L Vasanthakumari.

+Disciples

+He was the guru for mridangam players such as Palghat R. Raghu, Mavelikkara Velukkutty Nair, Umayalpuram K. Sivaraman, Thanjavur R.Ramadas, Kamalakar Rao, G. Harishankar (kanjira) and Trivandrum V. Surendran among others.